bennyboy230602/Google-Data-Analytics-Case-Study/README.md

 ## Analyse
 With the data processed and cleaned, the data is now ready for analysis.
 The SQL query associated with the data analysis can once again be found in the [appendix](https://github.com/bennyboy230602/Google-Data-Analytics-Case-Study/blob/main/README.md#appendix).

->In answering how casual and annual member behaviour differs, I first looked at the types of bikes they used (see Figure 1).
+In answering how casual and annual member behaviour differs, I first looked at the types of bikes they used (see Figure 1).

 > ![image](https://github.com/user-attachments/assets/06923cbe-45aa-4b41-9ce8-884a8e342127)
 > **Figure 1**: Pie charts illustrating types of bikes used for each membership type (left).
+The percentages represent the percentage of total rides that the slice constitutes.
 Pie chart showing the overall ratio between casual and annual members (right).

 ## Appendix